sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

  The Dhyāna is given at v 8 The Sādhaka is directed to worship the Pītha, the Shaktis Vāmā and others and to draw the Navayoni-chakra and to then place a Kalasha (jar) on the Chakra and invoke the Devi therein.
 The Chakra is then described The Shaktis and Mātrikās and Bhairavas who are to be worshipped are named.

  In vv.
-23, 24, a description is given of a worship which has the effect of producing such amorous passion in the celestial female Spirits and Genu, Suras, Asuras, Siddhas, Yakshas, Vidyādharas, Gandharvas, [Bhujaṁgas](# "That Nāgas or Serpent divinities") and [Chāranas](# "The Siddhas and names following are various classes of Devayoni") that they come to the Sādhaka "with gazellelike eyes, breathing heavily, their bodies quivering with, and moist with the pearly sweat of, passion, and throwing away their ornaments and letting their clothes fall from about them, bow themselves before him and offer to do his will".
+23, 24, a description is given of a worship which has the effect of producing such amorous passion in the celestial female Spirits and Genu, Suras, Asuras, Siddhas, Yakshas, Vidyādharas, Gandharvas, Bhujaṁgas[^64] and Chāranas[^65] that they come to the Sādhaka "with gazellelike eyes, breathing heavily, their bodies quivering with, and moist with the pearly sweat of, passion, and throwing away their ornaments and letting their clothes fall from about them, bow themselves before him and offer to do his will".

+[^64]: "That Nāgas or Serpent divinities"

+[^65]: "The Siddhas and names following are various classes of Devayoni"

 **————
 CHAPTER X**

- Is concerned with the worship of Mūlaprakriti, Her [Mantra, Homa, Abhisheka, Japa and Archana](# "See these described in my ") For the purpose of worship She is materialised as Ambikā according to the directions of a Dhyāna which is given.
-She is there described as holding [Pāsha (noose), Aṁkusha (goad)](# "See Arthur and Ellen Avalon's "), Ishta (making the Varamudrā), Abhaya [(making the Mudrā of that name)](# "The gestures of granting boons and dispelling fear").
+ Is concerned with the worship of Mūlaprakriti, Her Mantra, Homa, Abhisheka, Japa and Archana[^66] For the purpose of worship She is materialised as Ambikā according to the directions of a Dhyāna which is given.
+She is there described as holding Pāsha (noose), Aṁkusha (goad)[^67], Ishta (making the Varamudrā), Abhaya (making the Mudrā of that name)[^68].
 An explanation is given of these four.

+[^66]: "See these described in my "

+[^67]: "See Arthur and Ellen Avalon's "

+[^68]: "The gestures of granting boons and dispelling fear"

  The rest of the Chapter is concerned with the ritual.

 **————
 CHAPTER XI**

- Continues the same subject, and gives a description of Her [Yantra](# "Diagram used in worship"), Gāyatrī, [16 Shaktıs](# "Vv II, 12,"), 32 Shaktis^(**1**), and 64 Shaktis^(**2**) which are named.
+ Continues the same subject, and gives a description of Her Yantra[^69], Gāyatrī, 16 Shaktıs[^70], 32 Shaktis^(**1**), and 64 Shaktis^(**2**) which are named.

+[^69]: "Diagram used in worship"

+[^70]: "Vv II, 12,"

 ———————————————————————————————————————